In Association with Amazon.com

 Mohammed Dib (1920-2003)

 Prolific Algerian French-language novelist, short story writer, and poet.
-Many of Mohammed Dib's novels present characters who represent contrasting forces – good and evil, priviledged and unpriviledged, etc. Among Dib's acclaimed works is his trilogy Algérie (1952-1954), which paints a portrait of the plight of the poor peasants and workers.
-Some of his later novels were set in a Nordic country, that resembled Finland, where he spent extended periods of time.
+Many of Mohammed Dib's novels present characters who represent contrasting forces – good and evil, priviledged and unpriviledged, etc. Among Dib's acclaimed works is the trilogy Algérie (1952-1954), which paints a portrait of the plight of the poor peasants and workers.
+Some of his later novels were set in a Nordic country, that resembles Finland, where he spent extended periods of time.
 He also translated Finnish folktales.
 As a poet Dib examined old myths and inner layers of consciousness.

 It was only after Dib learned to read and write French that he learned to read Arabic.
 He attended primary school, high school, and after studying for a period at the university in Tlemcen he completed his studies in the city of Oujda.
 Between the years 1939 and 1959 Dib worked in odd jobs – as a teacher in a primary school at Aoudj Bghal, accountant in Oujda, employee for the Algerian railways, carpet designer in a weavig factory, interpreter for the American and Allied forces from 1943 to 1944, and journalist.

 As a novelist Dib made his debut with La grande maison (1952, The Big House), the first in a trilogy of a large family, published two years before the outbreak of the Algerian revolution.
 The novel won the Feneon Prize, awarded annually to a French-language writer and a visual artist.
 Set on the eve of World War II, the story tells of a young boy, Omar, to whose life is returned in L'incendie (1954, Fire), published at the outset of the Algerian war.
 The events take place in May 1945 but open a window into the flammable subject of why Algerians were fighting for indepencence.
 Omar moves to the poor rural region.
 He learns to speak French and keeps his thought secret from the Europeans, who scare their children: "If you don't behave yourself, I'll call an Arab here."

-The local population rises up against injustice.
-The final volume of the trilogy, Le métier à tisser (1957, Tunisian Loom), tells about the world of the workers in the tradition of French realism.
-Omar, now an apprentice to a carpet weaver, wittnesses how the fire of political consciousness spreads beneath everyday oppression.
+The 1954-1962 war of independence had a powerful effect on Dib.
+He was bilingual but to gain audience to his work he had to write in French, in the oppressors' language – a problem which Dib shared with his colleagues, Kateb Yacine, and others.
+Together with two hundred other Algerians and Frenchmen, he signed in 1955 the manifesto Fraternité algérienne.
 When the French colonial police expelled him from Algeria in 1959 for working toward national independence, several prominent authors, including Andre Malraux, Louis Guilloux, and Albert Camus, pressed authorities to cancel their decision.
 As a result of their lobbying efforts, Did was allowed to remain in France.

 Dib maintained that he was not in exile; he regarded himself first and foremost as an Algerian, and made regular visits to his native Maghreb.
 Noteworthy, regardless that Camus exhibited an attitude of disdain and distrust towards all that is Arab, Muslim, and Oriental, Dib declared, that Camus is an Algerian writer.
 From 1967 he lived with his wife in La-Celle-Saint-Cloud, a Parision suburb, whehe many of the residents were North Africans.

 Although many of Dib sociopolitical novels are composed with traditional narrative technique, he has abandoned the realistic mode in some works to convey mythic or dystopian visions.
 Among Dib's experimental publications, inspired by Cubism, science fiction, Faulkner, Kafka, and the ideas of Jung, are Qui se souvient de la mer (1962, Who Remembers the Sea), set in a crumbling, science fiction like city in the time of the Algerian revolution, where national liberation and sexual liberation are just different sides of the same coin, Cours sur la rive sauvage (1964, On the Savage Banks) and La danse du roi (1968, Dance of the King), written in fragmented style, and Habel (1977), exploring the question of sexual ambivalence.
+After Qui se souvient de la mer Dib began to turn away from national concerns.

-In 1976-1977 Dib worked as a techer at the University of California, Los Angeles, recalling this time in his book L.A.
-Trip (2003), which came out at the same time both in French and English.
-"L.A. where are you?
-Where Invisible City?" he asked.
 Between the years 1985 and 1994 Dib created a series of novels, which more or less followed a coherent and chronological order, and reflected the personal life of the author.
-Les Terrasses d'Orsol (1985, Orsol Terrace), the first volume in his second trilogy, was set in a fictitious Arab country, but made an excursion to a cold country in the north.
+Les Terrasses d'Orsol (1985, Orsol Terrace), the first volume in his second trilogy, was set in a fictitious Arab country, but made an excursion to a cold country in Scandinavia.

 Selected works: